Java Design Patterns – Top Interview Questions

 ✅ Key Points:

-• Commonly used in logging, configuration, database connection.
+• Commonly used in logging, configuration, database connection, and caching

-Purpose: Create objects without exposing the object-creation logic to the client.
-Factory pattern provides a method that returns different subclasses based on input.
-This pattern is used when you need an interface for creating objects but want flexibility.
+Purpose: The Factory Pattern creates objects without exposing the object-creation logic to the client.
+It provides a method that returns different subclasses based on input, promoting loose coupling and flexibility.

 Real-Life Example: